GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-fortigate/index.md

         execute ping 10.0.20.2

-## Troubleshooting IPSec on Foritgate
+## Troubleshooting IPSec on Fortigate

 For troubleshooting information, see the [Foritgate VPN troubleshooting guide](https://cookbook.fortinet.com/ipsec-vpn-troubleshooting).